22cryys56p-beep/Command_Center/SESSION_START.md

 - assume a project should advance because of activity level
 - infer ownership decisions from file contents or repository activity
 - invent new Project Status values
+- automatically map a retired or legacy status value to a new one on the Project Owner's behalf

 A Project Status change represents a change in Command Center's recorded understanding and presentation of the project.